When you're remodeling your kitchen, one purchase that you'll need to contend with well in advance is your kitchen cabinets.

-RTA, meaning "ready to assemble," is a newish online cabinet industry that sends you flat-packed kitchen cabinets at a reasonable price.
+RTA, meaning ready to assemble, is an online cabinet industry that sends you flat-packed kitchen cabinets at generally reasonable prices.

-Assembly is your job.

-This keeps costs down because a.)
-Factory labor is not required to assemble the cabinets (though some RTA companies provide this option, for a fee); b.)
-Shipping costs are reduced due to the smaller boxes.
+Assembly is your job, so this keeps costs down because factory labor is not required to assemble the cabinets.
+If you'd like, many RTA companies provide assembly as an option, for a fee.
+When the cabinets are flat-packed, though, shipping costs are reduced due to the smaller boxes.

 Paint Your Kitchen Cabinets

-Melamine-surfaced kitchen cabinets are the bane of many homeowners' existence.
-Melamine is a thin man-made material usually applied to particleboard that does a great job of resisting dirt and easing wipe-downs.
+Melamine is a thin plastic material usually applied to particleboard that does a great job of resisting dirt and easing wipe-downs.

 Rust-Oleum Cabinet Transformations

-It works on wood, melamine, and laminate, and includes deglosser, bonding coat, decorative glaze, and bonding top coat, as well as various stirring sticks, roller pads, and other implements.
+Cabinet Transformations works on wood, melamine, and laminate.
+It includes deglosser, bonding coat, decorative glaze, and bonding topcoat, as well as various stirring sticks, roller pads, and other implements.

 Professional Cabinet Refacing